opensearch-project/documentation-website/_data-prepper/managing-data-prepper/source-coordination.md

 | `closedCount` | Long | Tracks how many times the partition has been marked as `CLOSED`.|

-## Acquiring items
+## Acquiring partitions

-Items are acquired in the order that they are returned in the `List<PartitionIdentifer>` provided by the source.
+Partitions are acquired in the order that they are returned in the `List<PartitionIdentifer>` provided by the source.
 When a node attempts to acquire a partition, Data Prepper performs the following steps.

-1. First query the `ASSIGNED` partitions to check if any of these `ASSIGNED` partitions have expired partition ownerships.
+1. Query the `ASSIGNED` partitions to check if any of these `ASSIGNED` partitions have expired partition owners.
 This is intended to give priority to partitions that had nodes crash in the middle of processing, which can allow for using a partition state that may be time sensitive.
 2. After querying `ASSIGNED` partitions, Data Prepper queries the `CLOSED` partitions to see if any of the partition's `reOpenAt` timestamps have been reached.
 3. If there are no `ASSIGNED` or `CLOSED` partitions available, then Data Prepper queries the `UNASSIGNED` partitions one of these is partitions is `ASSIGNED`.